The Largest and the Smallest Fish

 • The Fish With the Longest Teeth

-We are not talking of the of the white shark’s set of teeth.
+We are not talking of the white shark’s set of teeth.
 It has an incredible number of large teeth, but in relation to its body size, the deep-sea viperfish Chauliodus sloani has got the largest teeth (Guinness Book of World Records, 2011).
 They are so long that they even hang over the jaw when the mouth is closed.
-Its head is not bigger than 0.7 inch (2 cm), but its teeth are longer than 0.4 inch (1 cm).
+Its head is not bigger than 0.7 inches (2 cm), but its teeth are longer than 0.4 inches (1 cm).